Email Template Guidelines

 - A good subject line should be less than 50 characters (including spaces).
 Email accounts and mobile devices often cut off any subject lines that go beyond this length.

-- The best open rates are for subject lines between 3 to 6 words.
+- The best open rates are for subject lines between three to six words.

 - Never send an email with a one-word subject line, such as “Important” or “Survey.